AdobeDocs/analytics-platform.en/help/integrations/customer-ai.md

 With the help of influential factors, Customer AI can tell you what a customer is likely to do and why.
 Additionally, marketers can benefit from Customer AI predictions and insights to personalize customer experiences by serving the most appropriate offers and messaging.

-Customer AI works by analyzing one or more of the following datasets to predict churn or conversion propensity scores:

-* Adobe Analytics data using the Analytics source connector
-* Adobe Audience Manager data using the Audience Manager source connector
-* Experience Event (EE) dataset
-* Consumer Experience Event (CEE) dataset
+Customer AI relies on individual behavioral data and profile data for propensity scoring.
+Customer AI is flexible in that it can take in multiple data sources, including Adobe Analytics, Adobe Audience Manager, Consumer Experience Event data and Experience Event data.
+If you use the AEP data connector to bring in Adobe Audience Manager and Adobe Analytics data, the model automatically picks up the standard event types to train and score the model.
+If you bring in your own Experience Event dataset without standard event types, any relevant fields will need to be mapped as custom events or profile attributes if you'd like to use it in the model.
+This can be done in the Customer AI configuration step. ​

 Customer AI integrates with Customer Journey Analytics (CJA) to the extent that Customer AI-enabled datasets can be leveraged in data views and reporting in CJA.
+With this integration, you can

+* **Track propensity scores for a segment of users over time**.
+Example use case: What is the likelihood of a hotel customer to purchase a show ticket at the hotel’s concert venue?
+* **Analyze which success events or attributes are associated with propensity scores**. ​Example use case: I want to understand the attributes or success events associated with propensity scores.
+* **Follow the entry flow for customer propensity over different scoring runs**.
+Example use case: I’d like to understand people who were initially low-propensity users and, over time, became high-propensity users.​
+* **Look at the distribution of propensity**.
+Use case: I’d like to understand the distribution of the propensity scores to I can be more precise with my segments. ​Example: a retailer wants to run a specific promotion for $50 off a product.
+They may only want to run a very limited promotion due to budget, etc. They analyze the data and decide to target only the top 80%+​ of their customers.
+* **Look at the propensity to accomplish an action for a particular cohort over time**.
+Use case: I’d like to track a specific cohort over time.
+This is similar to the first one, but you can track a specific cohort over time.​ Hospitality example: A marketer can track their bronze tier versus their silver tier, or silver tier versus their gold tier over time.
+Then they can see each cohort's propensity for booking the hotel over time. ​

 ## Workflow